onflow/flow/agendas/2025/sprint-kickoff/Flow-Sprint-Kickoff-08-08-2025.md

  ### Team Wins 🎉

 * Fixed the `no signing keys available` error on EVM GW by improving key handling logic.
 Transaction error rate dropped from 200 per sec to almost 0.
 * Switched the Geth dependency in EVM GW from the forked version to the original version.
 EN, AN, VN updates coming sood.
 * Switched Testnet traffic to QuickNode nodes.
+* [Sceduled Callbacks] Managed to successfully run scheduled callbacks execution on localnet, which is a step closer to mainnet.

 ---